US sends 1,000 more soldiers to Middle East | DW | 17.06.2019

 "The United States does not seek conflict with Iran," acting Defense Secretary Patrick Shanahan said, adding that "the recent Iranian attacks validate the reliable, credible intelligence we have received on hostile behavior by Iranian forces and their proxy groups that threaten United States personnel and interests across the region."

-The 1,000 extra troops will join the 1,500 soldiers who were sent in May after a separate spate of attacks on tankers in the Gulf region.
+The 1,000 extra troops will join the 1,500 soldiers sent in May after a similar set of attacks on tankers in the Gulf.
+The US and its regional allies also blamed Iran for carrying out those attacks.

 Pentagon released new images